Gugulethu-Nyoni/semantq/docs/Semantq-Syntax.md

 ## Example Project Structure

-Here’s an example of how you might organize your Semantq project:
+Here’s an example of how a Semantq project is organized:

 ```bash